sidney-eliot/3d-artists-handbook/content/theory/technical-side-of-character-design.md

 ## Rundown of the Optimal Workflow

 Depending on if the model is hard surface or organic, the workflow will look a bit different.
-However, it is totally possible to do everything with the organic workflow.
+However, it's totally possible to do everything with the organic workflow.
 The organic workflow is mainly in ZBrush or, if you don't have ZBrush, Blender's sculptor.

 1. Use a combination of ZBrush and your favorite modeling application to finish the high model
 2. Retopologize the high model in Blender, deciding what detail to keep and what detail to banish into the baked normal map